squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    :g:`init` and :g:`B` to reveal the value of the state.

 We define a precise variant :g:`precise_occurs(n,t,pats)`, that tracks more precisly the usages of the states, and also adds the condition that the correct value of the state is revealed if a state can contain an occurence of :g:`n`.

+We also generalize occur to allow for collecting multiple name occurences at once, useful when we want to allow patterns depending on two names at once (see e.g. :tacn:`gdh` or :tacn:`ddh`).

 Common tactics
 ~~~~~~~~~~~~~~